-Trump lawyers to wrap up defence in Senate impeachment trial
+Trump team to wrap up impeachment trial defence as Bolton controversy simmers

 Trump has denied telling Bolton he sought to use the Ukraine aid as leverage to get Kiev to investigate the Bidens.
 He has denied any quid pro quo - a Latin term meaning a favor for a favor - in his dealings with Ukraine.

-Trump’s lawyers said they would continue their presentations on Tuesday.
+Republican Senator James Lankford late on Monday urged Bolton to speak publicly outside of the impeachment trial.

+“John Bolton is no shrinking violet,” Lankford said in a video posted to his Facebook page.
+“My encouragement would be: If John Bolton’s got something to say, there’s plenty of microphones all over the country - that he should step forward and start talking about it right now.”

+Trump’s lawyers were due to deliver their third and final day of arguments.
 It was not clear when senators would begin submitting their questions to U.S. Chief Justice John Roberts, the next step in the trial.
 Roberts is presiding over the trial.

 Lawyer Pat Cipollone concluded Monday’s session with Republicans’ argument that Democrats were using impeachment as a way to nullify the results of the 2016 election that Trump won.
 Trump is seeking re-election on Nov.
 3. Biden is a leading candidate for the Democratic nomination to face Trump.

-The Bolton disclosures prompted new calls by Democrats for Bolton and other witnesses to testify.
+The Senate may resolve the issue of whether to call witnesses in a vote on Friday or Saturday.
+The Bolton disclosures prompted Democrats to intensify their calls for Bolton and other witnesses to testify.

 Some moderate Republican senators, including Mitt Romney and Susan Collins, said the disclosures were likely to sway at least four Republicans to call Bolton to testify, which would give Democrats the votes necessary in the Republican-led Senate to summon him.

-Senate Republicans have so far refused, however, to allow any witnesses or new evidence in the trial.

-Democrats on Tuesday said the unfolding disclosures from Bolton appeared to make some Republicans uncomfortable.
+The focus was on whether two other moderate Republicans, Lamar Alexander and Lisa Murkowski, would vote to hear from Bolton.

 Romney told Reuters on Tuesday that the idea of a “one-for-one” witness deal, with one witness called by Democrats and one by Republicans, “has merit,” but added: “I wouldn’t suggest any particular names.”

-Ukrainian officials have said they found no indication that Hunter Biden had broken any law.

-The Senate may resolve the issue of whether to call witnesses in a vote on Friday or Saturday.
+“There are senators of good conscience who are wrestling with this,” Democrat Adam Schiff, who is leading the House team prosecuting the case against Trump, told MSNBC.
+“The question is: Will they prevail?
+Because if they don’t no one can call this a fair trial.”

 While the impeachment drama has consumed Washington, it seems to have done little to alter voters’ views of Trump in at least one election battleground state.
-More than two dozen voters interviewed in Michigan said were most focused on jobs, healthcare and education.
+More than two dozen voters interviewed in Michigan said they were most focused on jobs, healthcare and education.

 “It mainly only comes up after we’re done talking about everything else,” said Larry Nearhood, a volunteer for Democratic presidential candidate Pete Buttigieg.
 “It’s just in the background.”